HollyGold Price Hits $0.31 (HGOLD)

 HollyGold Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as HollyGold directly using US dollars.
-Investors seeking to trade HollyGold should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HollyGold using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as HollyGold directly using US dollars.
+Investors seeking to trade HollyGold should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HollyGold using one of the exchanges listed above.

 Receive News & Updates for HollyGold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HollyGold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.